Take steps to limit energy use

 You don’t have to be experiencing Substance Use Disorder (SUD) yourself to learn more about the disease.
-Take a moment to review CDCR’s Health and Wellbeing Employee and Family Resource Guide to learn more about resources provided by the Office of Employee Wellness.

 We would also like to take this opportunity to thank our staff across the state for your dedication in increasing access to substance use disorder treatment for our population through the Integrated Substance Use Disorder Treatment (ISUDT) program.
 This care is now being provided to over 19,000 CDCR residents.
 After implementation of ISUDT, the rate of overdose deaths declined 58% statewide in the first year.

 The impact of action is real.
 Please join us in taking steps to end overdose in our prisons, our communities and our homes.

 I was hired onto state service as an Office Technician in February 2021 with Talent, Acquisitions & Career Services (TACS).
 My passion and drive to learn aided in expanding my knowledge and progress in CDCR’s Human Resources for upward mobility.
 I mustered up the courage to apply for the out of class (OOC) opportunity assisting the Associate Director.
 To my delight I was selected to assist as a Staff Services Analyst (SSA) in December of 2021.